-- G3 P1 Identify and expand upon areas of transit effectiveness so the public is able to reach employment centers, medical and education hubs and their homes conveniently, in addition to employers being capable of hiring employees to work when needed (e.g., increase transit frequency). - G3 P2 Develop and implement a complete streets policy promoting the use of alternative transportation modes for pedestrians, bicyclists, and transit users.
-Improvements could include new or improved sidewalks, bicycle routes or other accommodations, (bus pullouts, and other facilities/improvements) as part of future roadway construction/reconstruction and private development projects. - G3 P3 Develop and utilize local incentives to encourage employers to support employees in considering transit as a commuting option, and to encourage Transit Oriented Development (TOD).
+G3 - O1 Improve transit effectiveness so that people can reach job sites and return home conveniently, so that employers can hire workers to work when needed (e.g., increase transit frequency).

-G3 - P4 Develop and provide incentives to encourage public transportation services - such as commuter services, park and ride lots, ridesharing, and carpooling programs - helping reduce the number of single occupancy vehicle trips within the region.
+- G3 O2 Support a complete streets policy that promotes the use of alternative transportation modes including pedestrians, bicyclists, and transit users.
+Improvements could include new or improved sidewalks, bicycle routes or other accommodations, bus pullouts, and other facilities/improvements as part of future roadway construction/reconstruction and private development projects. - G3 O3 Support local incentives to promote transit as a commuting option, and to encourage Transit Oriented Development (TOD). - G3 O4 Encourage public transportation services such as commuter services, park and ride lots, ridesharing, and carpooling programs which help reduce the number of single occupancy vehicle trips within the region.